-Compensation Senior Associate, Lisa Robertson, shares her recent experience in fighting against a billion-dollar company to uphold the legal rights of a social worker who was assaulted at the Manus Island detention centre.
+Compensation Senior Associate, Lisa Robertson, shares her experience in fighting against a billion-dollar company to uphold the legal rights of a social worker who was assaulted at the Manus Island Detention Centre.

-In May 2014, Ms Wills, was fulfilling her dream of humanitarian work was at the regional process centre on Manus Island, when she was asked to go to a compound to see a male transferee, only to be approached and assaulted by another man.
+In May 2014, Ms Wills was fulfilling her dream of humanitarian work at the regional process centre on Manus Island, when she was asked to go to a compound to see a male transferee, only to be approached and assaulted by another man.

-Ms Wills was unable to return to work and applied for compensation for injuries including and PTSD.
+Ms Wills was unable to return to work and applied for compensation for injuries, including PTSD.
 In response, Broadspectrum mounted four appeals against our client over three years.

-Ms Wills was subject to two psychiatric assessments, two medical appeal panels, and two sets of Supreme Court proceedings in the course of her, against an opponent who seemingly strung out the court process while exacerbating her psychiatric injuries.
+Ms Wills was subject to two psychiatric assessments, two medical appeal panels, and two sets of Supreme Court proceedings in the course of her action taken against an opponent who seemingly strung out the court process while exacerbating her psychiatric injuries.